HillPhelmuth/LlmAsJudgeEvalPlugins/README.md

 // Execute the evaluation
 var result = await evalService.ExecuteEval(inputModel);

 Console.WriteLine($"Evaluation score: {result.Score}");
 ```

 ## Features

 * **Define evaluation functions using prompt templates:** You can define evaluation functions using prompt templates written in YAML.
 * **Execute evaluations:** The `EvalService` provides methods for executing evaluations on input data.
+* **Score Plus Explanation:** Get detailed explanations and chain-of-thought reasoning along with scores.
 * **Aggregate results:** The `EvalService` can aggregate evaluation scores across multiple inputs.
-* **Built-in evaluation functions:** The package includes a set of pre-defined evaluation functions based on common evaluation metrics.
+* **Built-in evaluation functions:** Pre-defined functions for common evaluation metrics.
 * **Logprobs-based scoring:** Leverages `logprobs` for a more granular and precise evaluation score.